InoxicoDev/ELK.Spike/README.md

 ## Checking results

 So the test application should have sent a log message to `Logstash` which would eventually propagate it to `Elastic Search` and you should be able to view the results in `Kibana` by browsing to [http://localhost:5601](http://localhost:5601).

+## Troubleshooting

+In the event that you encounter the following problems, here are some solutions:

+> ERROR: for kibana  Cannot start service kibana: network ...long string id... not found Try and run: `docker-compose down`